pce-uw-jscript400/w6-frontend-to-backend/README.md

 * **Question:** Try your request again.
 What error do you get?
 Why?

 * **Your Answer:**
+401 not logged in - backend is accepting the request but no user token is being sent
 ---

 - [ ] In `App.js`, we have created our `loginUser()` method.
 Try invoking that function through the frontend, inspecting what is outputted.